 And with that final line I knew that I was hooked for life, it was the humour that had lurked deep in my brain for all those years and for the first time in my life a brain from another monkey using only twig technology had used the words, the phrases, the cadence and the delivery of an assortment of words that seemed naturally formed to my mind.
 To this day I still find the opening chapter to “Mostly Harmless” to be the most perfectly crafted piece of humour I have ever read.
 Its very geeky yes, I first read this at a time when I was not involved with technology so I guess that shows how my inner geek was a potential force waiting for its turn to express itself in my life.

 For a moment, nothing happened.
-Then, after a second or so, nothing continued to happens as is often the case.
+Then, after a second or so, nothing continued to happen as is often the case.
 Life continued and I felt richer for the words of Douglas.
 I moved onto probably my favourite works which were the Dirk Gently series of books, I could identify with the main character not as myself but as a friend of mine from school.
 I am still friends with this person on Facebook but I interact little with them, purposely so.
 I like to imagine that that their life turned out exactly as Dirks did, any less would be a crushing disappointment and so I am happy to suspend my belief, happy to continue believing that ‘Dirk’ did indeed dress in that mac, drive an old Jaguar that was hopelessly broken and based many critical decisions on an IChing calculator with a blue button marked red.
 I’m also happy to believe that ‘Dirk’ could not surface in the morning without his fingers tracing a path through a shit pit floor to search for that first cigarette of the day.
 I’m content with the view that he really did study at St Cedds, Cambridge, denying all knowledge of exam results whilst feeding himself well on others beliefs that the better he was fed the more likely he would sleep talk accurate exam answers.
-And moreover I would be crushingly disappointed if I were to discover that he never had a stand off with his Elena (the cleaner) about cleaning the fridge that lurked; a standoff that would eventually lead to the destruction of his house by an eagle trapped in the kitchen resuming its previous shape as an RAF Fighter jet.
+And moreover I would be crushingly disappointed if I were to discover that he never had a stand off with his ‘Elena’ (the cleaner) about cleaning the fridge, that lurked; a standoff that would eventually lead to the destruction of his house by an eagle trapped in the kitchen resuming its previous incarnate shape of an RAF Fighter jet.

-There was a line from the Long Dark Tea Time of the Soul which for a long time was the motto of me, “Fifteen seconds later he left the house, Five hours late, but moving fast”.
+There was a line from the Long Dark Tea Time of the Soul which for a long time was the motto of my life, “Fifteen seconds later he left the house, Five hours late, but moving fast”.
 On occasion even the time of five hours was well and truly exceeded to which my old boss in the West Midlands would testify.
 This is no longer the case, I seem to have gotten earlier… at least comparatively early if not actually on time.

 Its not the only phrase that has stuck with me though, others that I still on occasion use include